cal-poly-csc530-2214/autograder-kevin_yoo/README.md

 With this in mind, I am attempting to choose a common introductory CS problem which I will translate manually into something acceptable by SKETCH.

+## Update 2
+Can't figure out how to get sketch running on MacOS.
+Will just write what I think is the sketch program.
+The example problems I am using are two functions: one that returns true if an input int is even and on that returns rue if an input int is odd.